-From her early involvement in the iGEM competition to her research in the field of biochemistry, Sydnee Calhoun (MSc '23 (BSc Co-op '19)) has left an indelible mark on the University and the world of scientific innovation.
+From her early involvement in the iGEM competition to her research in the field of biochemistry, Sydnee Calhoun (MSc '23 (BSc Co-op '19)) has left an indelible mark on the University of Lethbridge and the world of scientific innovation.
 Her dedication to finding new strategies for combating antibiotic resistance has the potential to revolutionize the field of medicine.

 My aim was to rationally design rancRNAs that target the bacterial ribosome as an alternative to traditionally produced antibiotics.
 This proposes a new strategy not only for targeting the ribosome but also provides a platform for researchers to develop traditional antibiotic compounds that target ribosomal regions that were previously unidentified.
 No RNA-based antibiotics exist on the market, meaning bacteria have not evolved resistance mechanisms.
 This means this class of antibiotic would be viable to treat any type of bacterial infection, no matter if it has developed antibiotic resistances.

 Hometown: Lethbridge, Alberta

 Why did you choose to pursue graduate studies at ULethbridge?

 I had completed an Honour's Thesis and enjoyed the research I was conducting.
 Additionally, I was interested in the RNA Innovation program that was beginning, as it would allow me to conduct research in an academic setting while also learning how to apply my skills in a job setting through the deepYellow challenge and my internship at FredSense Technologies.

 What does your research / creative achievement focus on?
 What do you hope your research / creative achievement will accomplish?